bright/new-www/content/blog/tasting-coffee-coding-ai-meet-rafał-–-a-fullstack-developer.md

 Therefore, I would consider whether SLMs are the right models, as they might not deliver the expected results.

 <div className="image">![travelling](/images/rafal_travelling.png "travelling")</div>

+## I know you are a coffee aficionado.
+What coffee do you drink and what acidity do you prefer?

+It's actually fascinating because it's hard to drink the same coffee twice since even filters can change the taste of the coffee.

+I enjoy very acidic coffee, but only when it’s brewed with a drip method.
+I don’t like to drink a straight espresso; for me, espresso serves as a base for milk coffees like cappuccino or flat white.
+When it comes to black coffee, it has to be brewed with a drip method.

+## What coffee brand do you recommend?

+I support a local business and buy coffee from a roastery in Łódź called Coffeehood.
+They offer specialty coffee, which means it has been rated as high quality during a coffee cupping.

+## Are you attending coffee cuppings?
+Tell us more about those.

+Yes!
+These are coffee tastings where a coffee shop presents eight different types of coffee from various roasteries around the world. **The goal is to assess the coffee from many different perspectives**.
+First, you judge the **sensory aspects: the smell and aromas you can detect**.
+Then, you **take a first sip to evaluate its taste, structure, and how oily or bitter it is**.
+The first sip is crucial but it can be challenging as your taste buds aren’t as clear as they were at the beginning of the event.
+But exploring new coffee tastes is worth it!